Nature AboundsTM

 Just prior to working for NWF, Melinda was the National Programs Director at the Environmental Alliance for Senior Involvement (EASI), another environmental international volunteer non-profit (EASI) that focused on involving seniors in improving the environment.
 While at EASI, Melinda also had the privilege of being part of the US delegation to the World Water Forum 2003 in Kyoto, Japan.

 Melinda currently serves on the Advisory Committee for Conservation USA, a program of the Department of Interior and sister program to USA Freedom Corps and Take Pride in America.
-She is also a founding Board Member for Natural Biodiversity, a regional non-profit focused on the Greater Alleghenies.

 James "Jim" Wert